worldwise001/worldwise001.github.com/index.md

 ---
 ### whoami

-I am currently am engineering manager/lead of the privacy engineering team at Square, based in Toronto (formerly bay area).
+I am a tech person, doing security/privacy things, based in Toronto (formerly bay area).
 My pronouns are she/her.
 I dislike photos of myself.
 I have strong opinions on software development and security/privacy but I value collaboration.
 I like really interesting and obscure facts, especially pertaining to cultural, culinary, linguistic, and unrelatedly, electronics/computer history.

 ### fun stuff